notiz-dev/notiz/content/blog/deploy-nestjs-with-prisma-to-heroku.md

 github: 'https://github.com/notiz-dev/deploy-nestjs-prisma-heroku'
 ---

-I will show you how to deploy a Nestjs application with Prisma 2 to [Heroku](https://www.heroku.com/) 🚀.
+I will show you how to deploy a NestJS application with Prisma 2 to [Heroku](https://www.heroku.com/) 🚀.
 Also we will create a [PostgreSQL database on Heroku](https://dev.to/prisma/how-to-setup-a-free-postgresql-database-on-heroku-1dc1) and connect it with Prisma.

-Check out my previous tutorial [How to query your database using Prisma with Nestjs](https://notiz.dev/blog/how-to-connect-nestjs-with-prisma) to create a `PrismaService` for your Nest application.
+Check out my previous tutorial [How to query your database using Prisma with NestJS](https://notiz.dev/blog/how-to-connect-nestjs-with-prisma) to create a `PrismaService` for your Nest application.

 ## Preparing Nest application for Heroku